chennaitricolor/whatyourward-Android/README.md

 - Import the project and wait for the gradle sync to complete.

-- To build this project, Create secrets.properties file in the main folder (i.e below local.properties).
+- To build this project, Create secrets.properties file in the main folder.
 Please find the screenshot attached for the steps below.

-**Android Studio:**
+**Android Studio:** (If project root folder is shown)

 - Choose **Project mode** from the side panel